cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 technical definition for an *interface* allows it to contain only the following: abstract methods, constants, static methods, nested types, and default implementation methods [[2]](https://docs.oracle.com/javase/tutorial/java/IandI/createinterface.html).
 Nested types and default methods will not be covered in this tutorial.
+Java 9 added support for private methods within an interface.

 Interfaces are used to specify that a type *can do* a set of things specified by its abstract methods and constants.
 An interface serves as a contract for the classes that